WJH: History

 Initially all broadcasting stations transmitted on a single "entertainment" wavelength of 360 meters, which required regional time-sharing agreements.
-By late 1922, there were numerous stations in the Washington area sharing this wavelength, and a major dispute developed between WJH and a second station, WDM, operated by The Church of the Covenant (now National Presbyterian Church) at 18th and N Streets, N.W.
+By late 1922, there were numerous stations in the Washington area sharing this wavelength, and a major dispute developed between WJH and a second station, WDM, operated by The Church of the Covenant at 18th and N Streets, N.W.
 WDM also operated on 360 meters and had regularly broadcast the 8:00 p.m.
 Sunday services of Reverend Charles Wood.
 However, on December 3, 1922, WJH began simultaneously broadcasting the Reverend Earle Wilfrey's service from the Vermont Avenue Christian Church, drowning out both stations for most listeners.
 The simultaneous transmissions were repeated on the evening of December 10, and the clashing signals began to gain national attention.

 The Department of Commerce regulated U.S. radio at this time, and then-Secretary Herbert Hoover was asked to intervene in the dispute, but refused to become involved.
 The technology for keeping stations on their assigned frequencies was rudimentary at this time, and Rev. Wilfrey claimed that, either by purposeful adjustments or due to natural technical variations, the two stations, while nominally transmitting on the same frequency, were actually separated enough so that only the most unskilled listeners using primitive receivers were reporting problems.
+(Note: Due to the limited technology for maintaining steady transmitting frequencies at this time, a contemporary account noted that "stations were scattered a little below and over 360 meters".)
 However, this did not resolve the issue, and despite talks between the two ministers, the two stations continued to schedule their conflicting 8:00 p.m. broadcasts until the middle of May.
 At this time the Commerce Department greatly expanded the number of available transmitting frequencies, and, as part of the implementation of the new policy, on May 15, 1923, WJH was reassigned to an exclusive wavelength of 273 meters (1100 kHz).

 In August 1923, William P. Boyer purchased the White & Boyer Company, while reassuring listeners that WJH would continue to operate.
 However, early the next year it was announced that the station had ceased operations, and WJH was formally deleted on March 26, 1924.
 The stated cause for closing the station was the pending expense resulting from an industry-wide demand by the American Telephone & Telegraph Company (AT&T) that stations had to pay for the right to use certain important radio equipment patents that it held.
-As a consequence, AT&T had recently started legal proceeding, beginning with a widely publicized suit against station WHN (now WEPN) in New York City.
+As a consequence, AT&T had recently started legal proceeding, beginning with a widely publicized suit against station WHN in New York City.